 I rebuilt it w/ Tillotson parts from EC carb. cleaned and replaced welch plugs. fulcrum looked level.
 I have not tried the pop off tester.
 I'm new to rebuilding vintage sleds.
 Maybe I should order a Pop off tester.
 Do you think Factory setting for the high and low jets are the best place to start.
 I think the sled had a different carb and someone may have stuck me w/ this HR12A....

 After a deeper dive... this is a HR 12 A for sure.
 So the pulse holes all line up but this carb has a ... looks like brass plug in the pulse hole.
-Drill it out? that idea of mine, my really not loving .
+Drill it out?:oops::unsure: that idea of mine, my really not loving .

 Thanks BB9076 I need to mention that I had a gas line in a bottle of fresh pre mix.
 Going though the rebuild one more time, just to make sure all is correct.